RobCranfill/piflight/README.md

 As I live near a major international airport, I picked a box about 15 miles on a side, centered over my house - your box might need to be bigger or smaller.

-You need to create a file "background.png" file, which needs to be compatible with Pillow's Image.open() method.
+You must create a "background.png" file, which needs to be compatible with Pillow's Image.open() method.
 I used an 8-bit sRGB PNG file, but other formats may work too.
+This needs to be 240 x 240 pixels, altho the lower 20 pixels will be obscured by the status area onscreen.

 ## Installation of startup service